 For a break from the midday sun and throngs of people enjoying all that Coney Island has to offer, head over to the NY Aquarium to watch the fun world of fishes, penguins, sharks, and other sea life.
 The NY Aquarium often offers discounts on holidays, but be prepared to face longer lines and bigger crowds due to the popularity of Coney Island on Independence Day.
 Make sure to visit the roof on top of the shark exhibit where you get stunning views of the ocean.

 Once you're finished hanging with the aquatic life at the Aquarium, walk back down the boardwalk to Coney Island USA for a hilarious, only-in-Brooklyn sideshow.
-This 45-minute production includes outrageous spectacles, circus performers, and even the world-famous bearded lady (if you're lucky—she also has tenure at Pratt Institute in Brooklyn).
-It's billed as "the last permanently housed place in the USA where you can experience the thrill of a traditional ten-in-one circus sideshow.
-They're here, they're real and they're alive!
-Freaks, wonders and human curiosities!"
-You cannot pre-order tickets to the show, but productions run every hour between 1 and 8 p.m.
+This 45-minute production includes outrageous spectacles, circus performers, and even the world-famous bearded lady (if you're lucky — she also has tenure at Pratt Institute in Brooklyn).
+All tickets cost $15 on the Fourth and must be purchases at the door.
+The show runs continuously from open to close.
+It takes around 45 minutes from when you enter to see a complete performance

-There's plenty of stuff to see and delectable treats to enjoy all along the boardwalk—especially during the summer.
+There's plenty of stuff to see and delectable treats to enjoy all along the boardwalk — especially during the summer.
 So once you've enjoyed the freak show, stroll on the boardwalk and grab some treats at the historic Williams Candy Shop on Surf Avenue.
-For a sobering moment, visit the MCU Stadium's moving Wall of Remembrance, dedicated to the fallen of September 11, 2001.
+For a sobering moment, visit the moving Wall of Remembrance, dedicated to first responders who lost thier lives on September 11, 2001.
 It is free and open to the public.

 On July 4 the Brooklyn Cyclones will play a baseball game against the Aberdeen IronBirds.
 Enjoy a kosher hot dog, giant pretzel, or a chicken wrap from the kiosks at the far edge of the stadium.